ErickJ3/lazyfile/README.md

 **Errors loading remotes or files:**

 1. Confirm rclone daemon is running and accessible
-2. Check that authentication is disabled (`--rc-no-auth` flag used)
-3. Verify the remote is properly configured: `rclone config show`
+2. Verify the remote is properly configured: `rclone config show`
-4. Check rclone logs for API errors
+3. Check rclone logs for API errors
-5. Run with debug logging to identify the issue: `RUST_LOG=lazyfile=debug lazyfile`
+4. Run with debug logging to identify the issue: `RUST_LOG=lazyfile=debug lazyfile`

 ## Logging and Debugging